Logesh-GitHub-User/My-Attendance/README.md

 ## 🛠 Needed Improvements
 1. Remove redundant and repetitive code to improve readability and maintainability.
 2. Break the single large file into multiple smaller files for better modularity and structure.
+3. ake the website dynamic by asking users to enter subject names.